Effect of Saunas on Healing

 Heat therapy, however, reduces oxidation while increasing muscle tissue growth.
 There are excellent reasons saunas are so popular among athletes who regularly engage in grueling, brutal workouts, including quickened recovery time, relaxation of nerves, muscle building, and circulatory system strengthening.

-Post-Workout and Injury Recovery
+Sauna Impact on Post-Workout and Injury Recovery

 Heat therapy is very beneficial immediately following an injury or surgery, and during the rehab period when strength and muscle mass are being rebuilt.
 Injuries result in muscle damage, a strong immune response, and tissue breakdown.
 Joints are typically immobilized immediately following the injury, and without movement, the muscles atrophy quickly.
 The loss of muscle may be noticeable in as little as a week.
 Saunas can help reduce the loss of muscle mass by increasing blood flow, which mimics the exercising ‘process,’ without further stressing the injury .